rashad101/ER/README.md

 ## Models

 #### Entity-Relation Predictor
 You can use pre-trained model ER_model.json, ER_weight.h5 for Entity-Relation.
-For that download ER_weight.h5 file from here (link to be updated) and copy it inside /models/checkpoints/ directory.
+For that download ER_weight.h5 file from here (https://www.dropbox.com/s/qwk93abdf4whjux/ER_wights.h5?dl=0) and copy it inside /models/checkpoints/ directory.

 ## Performance